focai-acc/focElizaRFC/README.md

 ### Contributors

-* **Projects**: Adventure Layer, Artela Network, Cellula, Chainbase, GoPlus Security, Matr1x, Primus Labs, Rooch Network, Termix.
+* **Projects**: Adventure Layer, Artela Network, Cellula, Chainbase, GoPlus Security, Matr1x, Phala network, Primus Labs, Rooch Network, Termix.

 * **Developers:** Not yet counted.
 Contributions will be based on the actual contributors listed in all repositories under the `focai-acc` organization on GitHub.